j-andrews7/Pipelines/Coding_Variants_Pipeline.md

 bcftools merge -O v -m none -i DP:sum *.gz > merge.vcf module remove bcftools-1.2
 ```

+**TO DO - ROLL IN CODING VARIANTS FROM CHIP-SEQ DATA AFTER FUNSEQ ANNOTATION AROUND HERE.**
+General idea:
+- Parse FunSeq output to get coding variants for each sample.
+- Backwards intersect these with the ChIP-seq VCF for the given sample to get the genotype and other info that FunSeq utterly destroyed for each variant.
+- Take all the resulting VCFs and merge them, somewhat similar to the above commands.
+- Include this file in the combining steps below.

 ##### 6.)
 Fix headers.
 Text editor style because I was too lazy to write something.